The Folk Forest are running their own mini festival in Endcliffe Park on the weekend of Tramlines.

 But with Tramlines’ relocation to Hillsborough this year, The Folk Forest have parted ways in order to host their own ticketed mini festival.

-As line-up announcements have been released, it’s shaped up into a pretty delightful affair, with a diverse bill of emerging and established artists from Sheffield and across the UK.
+As line-up announcements have been released, it’s shaped up into a pretty delightful affair, with a diverse bill of emerging and established bands from Sheffield and across the UK.

 Embracing a broad definition of ‘folk’ (which translates from the German as, simply, ‘people’), The Folk Forest’s main stage – suitably named the Forest stage – promises an eclectic bill of live music.